rulyotano/tree-extended/README.md

 └───ba/
 ```

 In this example you can see you can restrict to only one path (or many).
-But here we can see that like the restriction is `0:b` (in the level `0` restric to `b`) also `ba/` is included.
+But here we can see that like the restriction is `0:b` (in the level `0` restrict to `b`) also `ba/` is included.
 For avoiding this, we can use regular expressions in the patterns.

 Command: `tree-extended -only="0:b$, 1:bc, 2:bca"`